Here at My Knee Doc we are firm believers in the old adage that “prevention is better than cure”.

 How can we help?

 Here at the My Knee Doc clinic, we aim to put you front and centre of what we do.
 We have a great team who will listen to you, help you with your knee problem and guide you through your whole treatment journey.
-We aim to give you the best possible care from the first time we speak to you, perhaps on your free call, through your initial assessment in the clinic, to your treatment and your follow-up.
+We aim to give you the best possible care from the first time we speak to you, perhaps on your 10 minute call, through your initial assessment in the clinic, to your treatment and your follow-up.
 We won’t just discharge you once your treatment is complete.
 We have a complete aftercare package which means you always have access to our team of specialists.